Since 2023, I am a Research Fellow at the Economics Department of the University of Bologna (IT).

 Education

-2024: PhD in Economics at University of Bologna (IT)
+University of Bologna (IT)

 - Advisors: M. Gonzalez-Eiras (U of Bologna) and M.M.
 Croce (Bocconi U)